 The advance refunding of the 2013A bonds resulted in the recognition of an accounting loss of approximately \$86,000 for the year ended December 31, 2020.
 This loss refunding is shown as a deferred outflow of resources on the accompanying balance sheets and is being amortized using the straight line method over the respective remaining lives of the old debt issuance.
-Amortization expense for the year ended December 31, 2020, was approximately \$6,000.
+Amortization expense for the years ended December 31, 2021 and 2010, was approximately \$8,000 and \$6,000, respectively.
 KPP reduced its aggregate debt service payments over the next 10 years by approximately \$58,000 and obtained an economic gain (difference between the present value of the debt service payments on the old and new debt of approximately \$51,000).

-During 2017, KPP issued \$9,800,000 of Series 2017 bonds through a private placement with an average interest rate of 3.25% to advance refund \$8,535,000 of outstanding Series 2012A bonds with an average interest rate of 5.00%.
-The net proceeds of \$9,571,606 (after payment of \$228,394 in underwriting fees and other issue costs) plus an additional \$10,428 of Series 2012A bond sinking fund monies were placed in an escrow with a trustee agent to provide all future debt service payments on the Series 2012A bonds.
+During 2017, KPP issued \$9,800,000 of Series 2017A bonds through a private placement with an average interest rate of 3.25% to advance refund \$8,535,000 of outstanding Series 2012A bonds with an average interest rate of 5.00%.
+The net proceeds of \$9,571,606 (after payment of \$228,394 in underwriting fees and other issuance costs) plus an additional \$10,428 of Series 2012A bond sinking fund monies were placed in an escrow with a trustee agent to provide all future debt service payments on the Series 2012A bonds.
 As a result, the Series 2012A bonds are considered defeased and the liability for those bonds has been removed from the financial statements of KPP.
+No bonds remain outstanding from this advance refunding as of December 31, 2021.

-The advance refunding resulted in the recognition of an accounting loss of approximately \$903,000 for the year ended December 31, 2017.
+The advance refunding of the series 2012A bonds resulted in the recognition of an accounting loss of approximately \$903,000 for the year ended December 31, 2017.
 This loss on refunding is shown as a deferred outflow of resources on the accompanying balance sheets and is being amortized using the straight line method over the respective remaining lives of the old debt issuance.
-Amortization expense for the years ended December 31, 2020 and 2019, was approximately \$63,000.
+Amortization expense for the years ended December 31, 2021 and 2020, was approximately \$63,000.
 KPP reduced its aggregate debt service payments over the next 14 years by approximately \$490,000 and obtained an economic gain (difference between the present value of the debt service payments on the old and new debt of \$449,145).

 During 2016, KPP defeased a portion of its outstanding Series 2013A bonds in the total principal amount of \$1,145,000.
 Proceeds from the defeasance of these bonds were used to purchase securities that were deposited in trust under an escrow agreement sufficient in amount to pay future principal, interest, and redemption premiums on the defeased bonds.
 This advance refunding transaction resulted in an extinguishment of debt since KPP was legally released from its obligation on a portion of the Series 2013A bonds at the time of the defeasance.
-Accordingly, a portion of the Series 2013A bonds, aggregating \$1,145,000 at December 31, 2020, remains outstanding but is excluded from KPP's balance sheets.
-As a result of the advance refunding, KPP recognized a net loss on advance refunding of approximately \$183,000, which is included in deferred outflows of resources in the accompanying balance sheets, of which approximately \$32,000 of amortization expense was recognized during the years ended December 31, 2020 and 2019.
+No bonds remain outstanding from this advance refunding as of December 31, 2021.
+As a result of the advance refunding, KPP recognized a net loss on advance refunding of approximately \$183,000, which is included in deferred outflows of resources in the accompanying balance sheets, of which approximately \$32,000 of amortization expense was recognized during the years ended December 31, 2021 and 2020.

-The debt service requirements as of December 31, 2020, are as follows:
+The debt service requirements as of December 31, 2021, are as follows: